|§483.45(c) Drug Regimen Review. |

 §483.45(c)(5) The facility must develop and maintain policies and procedures for the monthly drug regimen review that include, but are not limited to, time frames for the different steps in the process and steps the pharmacist must take when he or she identifies an irregularity that requires urgent action to protect the resident.

-Based on clinical record review and staff interview, it was determined that the facility failed to ensure that the resident's physican reviewed the licensed pharmacist's report for a medication irregularity for one of 10 residents reviewed.
-(Resident R2)
+Based on clinical record review and staff interview it was determined that the pharmacist failed to identify drug irregularities in the drug regimen of one of 10 residents reviewed (Resident 69).

 28 Pa.
 Code 211.9(a)(1) Pharmacy services